erikorlowski/cscie97/cscie97/asn2/Design.md

 The ModelServiceApi class is the class responsible for the validation and execution of the command script.

-The ModelServiceApi uses the CommandFactory to create each command.
-The CommandFactory is responsible for reading the first part of the command text and deciding what type of command it is.
-The CommandFactory class then creates a specific concrete Command.

-The concrete Command class is then responsible for final validation and execution of the command text.
+The ModelServiceApi uses the the Command class to classify and execute each Command.

 A high level view of the happy path process to execute a Command Script is shown in the sequence diagram below.